-Born and raised near Tacoma, Washington, native-son Mike Kreidler has served the people of Washington in elected offices and appointed posts for more than 30 years.
-From the boardroom of the North Thurston School District to the state capitol and halls of Congress, Mike has represented our state with efficiency and dedication, also managing a professional career in optometry.
+Born and raised near Tacoma, Washington, native son Mike Kreidler has served the people of Washington in elected offices and appointed posts for more than 30 years.
+From the boardroom of the North Thurston School District to the state capitol and halls of Congress, Mike has represented our state with dedication, while also managing a professional career in optometry.

-Kreidler has distinguished himself in issues ranging from health care and the environment to banking and insurance.
-He was elected Washington State Insurance Commissioner in November 2000, taking office the following January.
-He was re-elected in 2004 and 2008.
+Kreidler has distinguished himself in issues ranging from health care and the environment to insurance.
+He was elected Washington State Insurance Commissioner in November 2000.
+Voters returned him to office in 2004, 2008, and 2012.

 As Insurance Commissioner, Mike Kreidler is responsible for regulating the $30 billion insurance industry in Washington State.
-Accomplishments during his first three terms:
+Accomplishments include:

 - Cut excessive rate increases by insurance companies, saving auto and homeowner consumers over $310 million